Leaderboard

 Showing content with the highest reputation on 11/27/2015 in all areas

-1. Carrying a firearm on someone else's property is not a right, Constitutional or otherwise.
+Carrying a firearm on someone else's property is not a right, Constitutional or otherwise.
 It is a privilege extended to the guest by the property owner.
 This has been common law since the Magna Carta.
 As far as in laws go I would put it on him to be the bad guy.
 I would let him and her know that you carry to protect yourself AND them.
-Then tell them that if they insist that you still not carry in their house then tell that is not possible and that you prefer they come up your house instead.
+Then tell them that if they insist that you still not carry in their house then tell that is not possible and that you prefer they come up your house instead.8 points

-3. Nothing screams heirloom like a Smith and Wesson revolver.
+Nothing screams heirloom like a Smith and Wesson revolver.
 A quality 1911 would be second but not by much.
 I still have the first gun I hunted with on my own, an old Stevens rolling block 22.
 Killed a ground hog when I was probably 8.
 Spent the day trying to get close enough and finally got him.
-Although it is in really rough shape, 8 year olds don't really clean, it is the most important gun to me.
+Although it is in really rough shape, 8 year olds don't really clean, it is the most important gun to me.8 points

-5. Well, supersonic 300BO works well on deer.
+Well, supersonic 300BO works well on deer.
 I've been reluctant to build me an upper until I saw what this one would do I built my dad.
 He took this one a few minutes ago at around 75 yards.
 It took one step and dropped DRT.
 Ignore the funky long muzzle brake thing.
-It's something he made that he thinks looks cool lol Sent from my iPhone using Tapatalk
+It's something he made that he thinks looks cool lol Sent from my iPhone using Tapatalk7 points

-7. What if my level of feeling protected by a gun is complicated by their views of them being anti gun and I have to be around them.
+What if my level of feeling protected by a gun is complicated by their views of them being anti gun and I have to be around them.
 In a perfect world I would choose to be around like minded people but I'm talking about a few family members who are liberal and yes its my brother and his wife.
 Do I conceal and not let them know I carry or do I just leave it in my vehicle until I leave?
-I'm leaning toward not telling them as if it is concealed then nobody should know but me.
+I'm leaning toward not telling them as if it is concealed then nobody should know but me.3 points

 3 points